A B C D E F G H I J K L M N O P Q R S T U V W X Y Z

 To properly store Neurontin, follow these general guidelines:

-1. Keep in a cool, dry place: Store Neurontin at room temperature, away from excessive heat, moisture, and direct sunlight.
+1. Keep in a cool, dry place: Store medicine at room temperature, away from excessive heat, moisture, and direct sunlight.
 Avoid storing it in the bathroom or near the kitchen sink where it may be exposed to humidity.

-3. Keep out of reach of children and pets: Store Neurontin in a secure location, out of sight and reach of children and pets.
+3. Keep out of reach of children and pets: Store drug in a secure location, out of sight and reach of children and pets.
 The medication should only be accessed and used by the intended individual under proper supervision.

 4. Protect from moisture: Ensure the packaging is tightly closed to protect the medication from moisture.
-If you are using a liquid formulation of Neurontin, follow the instructions on the packaging regarding shaking the bottle before use.
+If you are using a liquid formulation of Gabapentin, follow the instructions on the packaging regarding shaking the bottle before use.

 6. Check expiration date: Regularly check the expiration date on the packaging.
 Expired medication should not be used, and proper disposal methods should be followed.